JTOne123/DgraphNet/README.md

 # DgraphNet - Dgraph client for .NET

+> This project is no longer actively maintained, as Dgraph now has an official client for the .NET platform (thank you guys!).
+> The official client can be found here: https://github.com/dgraph-io/dgraph.net

 A minimal implementation for a Dgraph client for .NET, using [grpc].
 It exposes both synchronous and asynchronous API.